 Collection of Palm Weevil larva

-A total of 86 freshly harvested Rhynchophorus phoenicis larva was purchase from the rural harvesters in Ogbia and was immediately transported to the laboratory for parasitological analysis in a well-prepared container.
-The purchasing of the Rhynchophorus phoenicis larva was done in the morning between 7 am and 9:30 am each time of sampling from rural palm wine tapper.
+A total of 86 freshly harvested Rhynchophorus phoenicis larvae were purchase from the rural harvesters in Ogbia and transported to the laboratory for parasitological analysis in a well-prepared container.
+Sample collection was conducted in the morning between 7 am and 9:30 am during each sampling period and larvae were obtained from rural palm wine tapper.
 The handling of the samples and transportation method aligns with standard parasitological collection guidelines as recorded in Cheesbrough (2005) for field-to-laboratory parasitic studies.

 Laboratory assay of the palm weevil larva